 Qatar Visa For US Citizens

-Qatar has a very liberal visa-on-arrival policy that enables travellers from more than 90 countries to visit Qatar without a pre-arranged visa.
-Citizens of the USA with a normal passport are allowed to travel as tourists for a maximum of 30 days, subject to some conditions:
+Qatar has a very liberal visa-on-arrival policy that enables travellers from more than 100 countries to visit Qatar without a pre-arranged visa.
+This approach is commonly referred to as a visa-waiver program.

-- The passport must be valid for at least six months after arrival.
+- Your passport must remain valid for at least six months beyond your arrival date.

-- The traveller should have a return flight ticket.
+- You should possess a return or onward flight ticket.

 Qatar Visa For US Citizens Cost